bcoe/c8/README.md

 By supplying `--all` to c8, all files in directories specified with `--src` (defaults to `cwd`) that pass the `--include` and `--exclude` flag checks, will be loaded into the report.
 If any of those files remain uncovered they will be factored into the report with a default of 0% coverage.

+## SourceMap Support

+`c8` can handle source-maps, for remapping coverage from generated code to original source files (_useful for TypeScript, JSX, etc_).

+### Source map files versus inline source maps

+Just-in-time instrumented codebases will often insert source maps inline with the `.js` code they generate at runtime (e.g, `@babel/register` can be configured to insert a source map footer).

+Pre-instrumented codebases, e.g., running `tsc` to generate `.js` in a build folder, may generate either inline source maps, or a separate `.map` file stored on disk.

+`c8` can handle loading both types of source maps.

+### Exclude after remap

+Depending on the size and configuration of your project, it may be preferable to apply exclusion logic either before or after source-maps are used to remap compiled to original source files.

+`--exclude-after-remap` is used to control this behaviour.

 ## c8 report